Analysis | How Russia’s Invasion of Ukraine Pushed Finland and Sweden Toward NATO

-Despite their orientation toward the U.S. and western Europe, Finland and Sweden since the Cold War have bet that their national security was best protected by staying out of NATO.
-They aimed to avoid disturbing the military balance in the Baltic Sea region and provoking Russia.
-Now, Russia’s invasion of Ukraine has sparked a rethinking in both countries.
-For the first time, an entry into the North Atlantic Treaty Organization looks more likely than staying put at least for Finland.
-Sweden’s stance is less clear.
+Despite their orientation toward the US and western Europe, Finland and Sweden since the Cold War have bet that their national security was best protected by staying out of NATO.
+They had aimed to avoid disturbing the military balance in the Baltic Sea region and provoking Russia.
+However, Russia’s invasion of Ukraine and its demands to stop NATO expansion have sparked a rethinking in both countries.
+Now their entry into the North Atlantic Treaty Organization looks like a done deal.

 1. Why aren’t Finland and Sweden NATO members?

 Both countries conduct military exercises with NATO and increasingly share intelligence with it.
 They are part of the alliance’s Partnership for Peace program, which fosters cooperation with non-members, and, along with Ukraine, are among six so-called Enhanced Opportunity Partners that make “particularly significant contributions to NATO operations.”
-But they’ve never joined the group for historic reasons.
+But they didn’t join the group for historic reasons.

 • Finland has spent the 104 years since its independence tiptoeing around Russia, the giant to its east, with which it has a 1,300 kilometer (800-mile) border.
 Two wars against the Soviet Union between 1939 and 1944 were followed by a policy of deference and self-censorship toward the Soviets that came to be known as Finlandization.
 After the Cold War ended, Finland began turning more toward the democracies of western Europe, joining the European Union and adopting the euro.
 But the ghost of Finlandization lingered and Finns held onto the cornerstone of their foreign policy: maintaining good relations with Russia.
 The country’s leaders didn’t consider NATO a viable option, and popular opinion, until now, was firmly against joining.